Introduction:

 2. Your First Python Program

-Create a file named hello.py
+Create a file named hello.py and add:

 print ("Hello, world!")